kubermatic/docs/content/kubermatic/master/guides/service_account/_index.en.md

  - You can grant `editor` or `viewer` roles to service accounts to define access group.

- - Since a cluster depend on their service accounts you can delete service accounts when they are still used by running instances.
-If you delete the service accounts, the clusters are still assigned to the project.
+ - Deleting a service account which was used in cluster creation does not affect the cluster, as the owner of the cluster is the user which created the service account.

 ## Accessing API via Service Account Token